Manual | Tutorial | Standard Library | Release Notes

 If the test report contains an error message or exceptions, the following steps should be performed to find the source of that failure very fast:

-If you encounter problems with component recognition, please see section 5.9 and chapter 34.
+If you encounter problems with component recognition, please see section 5.10 and section 5.3.